Department of Economics, University of Oxford

-The Department of Economics is an academic department of the University of Oxford within the Social Sciences Division.
+The Department of Economics is an academic department at the Social Sciences Division at the University of Oxford in Oxford, England, United Kingdom.

 Relatively recently founded in 1999, the department is located in the Norman Foster-designed Manor Road Building.

 History of Economics in Oxford

 Adam Smith pursued graduate studies at Balliol College in 1740.

 Despite the department's relatively recent establishment, Oxford has a long history within Economics.

 The 19th century saw an expansion of economics within Oxford, with political economy being offered as an option to Greats students, and the Drummond Chair in Political Economy being established in 1825 at All Souls College, first being held by Nassau William Senior.
 Other notable 19th century Oxford economists include Arnold Toynbee, Francis Ysidro Edgeworth.

 The 20th century saw the first economics programme, a postgraduate Diploma in Economics, in 1904.
 Economics was later introduced as part of a degree programme as part of the “modern greats” course in 1920, later Philosophy, Politics and Economics.
 Economist L.L.
 Price argued that this emphasised Oxford's stance of treating economics “pretty.. but unimportant”.
 20th century Oxford economists include Sir Roy Harrod, Jacob Marschak, Nicholas Stern, Sir David Hendry, Stephen Nickell, David Soskice, Tim Harford, and Mark Carney.